pyrello/riff/README.md

-riff
+Riff
 ====

-Riff is a system for building music websites.
+Riff is a music website CMS.